jekyll/jekyll/docs/_tutorials/read-only-json-api.md

       layout: "default"
 ```

-Since you won't have any pages in your project, leave the `path` to `""` in order to cover every file.
+Since you won't have any pages in your project, leave the `path` to `""` in order to [cover]({% link _docs/configuration/front-matter-defaults.md %}) every file.

+---

 # Convert Posts to JSON
 My approach is a little hacky --- it requires you to specify a JSON output format in a HTML template.
 The only thing you miss is that your text editor will most probably not recognize the markup file as a properly formatted JSON document.

 ## Define the Template
-Before you do it, it's worth noting that you can list all available properties with this little template, which returns an array of available keys:
+Before you do it, it's worth noting that you can list all the available properties with this little template, which returns an array of available keys:

 ```liquid
 {% raw %}{{ page.keys | jsonify }}{% endraw %}